 Product Round-up & Reviews – Best Double Bass Drum Pedals

 Tama Iron Cobra 900 Power Glide

-A very reliable pedal, and although not as expensive as boutique pedals it can easily cost more than the entirety of a 5-piece entry level drum set.
+A very reliable pedal, and although not as expensive as boutique pedals it can easily cost more than the entirety of a 5-piece beginner drum set.
 It uses a single chain drive, and you can adjust the spring tension and the beaters, as well as change the weights.
 You really can set it up according to your preferences.

 There’s a cool ‘cobra coil’ which makes the playing feel loads easier and more natural, and this pedal also boasts the benefit of multiple beaters to choose from.

 - Adjustable ‘cobra coil’ works to push the pedal back against your foot, giving you a greater connection with the pedal

 - Offset cam provides smooth acceleration of the beater, making hard blast beats surprisingly easy

 - The pedal has a rubber clamp to hold it to the drum hoop without risking any damage

 - The cost is going to be a serious factor, but when compared to cheaper alternatives the difference is palpable

 - The cobra coil can be an unwanted resistance for some players, particularly those who have spent a long time playing without encountering similar designs